jgaryi/E115_BirdWatchingApp/README.md

 **2.1.
 Acoustic Model for Bird Species Identification**

 The acoustic model BirdNET is used for identification of bird species by audio recording.
 The frontend allows an audio file to be uploaded, and the backend api ```llm_cnn_chat``` saves the file in a temperory path and passes the temp file path to the BirdNET model for prediction.
+If the prediction confidence is low, the audio bytes will be passed to transfer learning model to check if it is one of rare species.
 Key features:
 -   No preprocessing on audio file is required: The BirdNET model uses its built-in preprocessor to chunk the input audio into fixed length (3 or 5 seconds) pieces, and converts each of the small pieces into a spectrogram as an image input to a neural network in BirdNET.
 -   Multiple audio formats supported: supports not only .mp3 and .wav, but also .flac